archway-network/archway/x/rewards/spec/04_end_block.md

 1. Estimate gas usage by contracts

-   * Query all the `x/tracking` module tracking data for the previous block (contracts' CosmWasm operations and block transactions gas usage).
+   * Query all the `x/tracking` module tracking data for the current block (contracts' CosmWasm operations and block transactions gas usage).
-   * Query all the `x/rewards` module tracking data for the previous block (block inflationary rewards and tx fee rebate rewards).
+   * Query all the `x/rewards` module tracking data for the current block (block inflationary rewards and tx fee rebate rewards).
    * Query a contract metadata.
    * Aggregate all contract operations gas usage into a single value: total gas used by a contract within a specific transaction, total gas used by a contract within a block.